boneskull/node-fogbugz/README.md

 fogbugz.search(query, \[cols\], \[max\])
 ----------------------------------------
-Performs a search against FogBugz's cases
+Performs a search against FogBugz's cases.
+If given custom column `sFooBar`, will massage key into `fooBar`.
+Promise resolves to a `Case` object.

 **Parameters**